 administrator,' and 'it is not our function to decide whether we

-decision will not be overturned unless it is
+a decision will not be overturned unless it is "downright

 Finally. the Seventh Circuit backtracked a little, by saying the

-a range of degrees of deference rather than denoting a point
+degrees of deference rather than denoting a point within that

-that range, and where a particular case falls in the range
+range, and where a particular case falls in the range depends on

 the precise character of the ruling being reviewed."

-that discretion.
-But "we have said many times that the term
+"we have said many times that the term 'abuse of discretion'

-discretion' covers a range of degrees of deference rather than
+covers a range of degrees of deference rather than denoting a

-plan, [cite], is overridden in this case by the lack of any
+is overridden in this case by the lack of any reasoned basis for

-Deference is relative to the nature of the issues, including
+relative to the nature of the issues, including their

 complexity. [cite] The more complex, the greater the range of

-the decision unreasonable and hence an abuse of discretion.
-But
+and hence an abuse of discretion.
+But the

-of written contracts in cases in which no extrinsic
+interpretation of written contracts in cases in which no

-evidence (that is, no evidence--besides the contract itself) is
+extrinsic evidence (that is, no evidence--besides the contract

-presented is usually pretty straightforward.
-There are the
+itself) is presented is usually pretty straightforward.
+There

 Also, given Leger, above,